-ANTICIPATED ISSUANCE OF ADDITIONAL GENERAL OBLIGATION DEBT...
-As shown in Table 10 above, after the issuance of the Bonds, the City will have \$54,500,000 voted but unissued debt remaining from the November 5, 2019 authorization.
-In June of 2020, the City established a commercial paper note program which allows for the issuance, at one time, or from time to time, of up to \$100,000,000 aggregate principal amount of commercial paper notes (the "CP Notes") in order to finance public improvements authorized in the November 5, 2019 bond election.
-The CP Notes are secured by ad valorem taxes and proceeds from "rolls" of CP Notes and from bonds issued under the November 5, 2019 authorization.
-As of April 1, 2023, no CP Notes are outstanding.
+ANTICIPATED ISSUANCE OF ADDITIONAL GENERAL OBLIGATION DEBT . . .
+As shown in Table 10 above, after the issuance of the Bonds, the City will not have any voted but unissued debt remaining from the November 5, 2019 authorization, and \$213,625,000 voted but unissued debt remaining from the November 7, 2023 authorization.
+In June of 2020, the City established a commercial paper note program which allows for the issuance, at one time, or from time to time, of up to \$100,000,000 aggregate principal amount of commercial paper notes (the "CP Notes") in order to finance public improvements authorized in the November 5, 2019 bond election and the November 7, 2023 bond election.
+The CP Notes are secured by ad valorem taxes and proceeds from "rolls" of CP Notes and from bonds issued under the November 5, 2019 authorization and the November 7, 2023 authorization.
+As of April 1, 2025, no CP Notes are outstanding.
 The City may also issue tax-supported debt other than voter approved general obligation bonds to fund public improvements, such as certificates of obligation or tax anticipation notes, without submitting a measure to the voters, but in certain instances, subject to voter petition rights for a referendum.
 Further, the City may issue tax-supported debt other than voter approved general obligation bonds to refund bonds or other obligations not currently payable from or supported by ad valorem taxes, such as the City's Utility System revenue bonds.
-The City anticipates the issuance of approximately \$\\\\\\ million in tax supported debt in fiscal year 2024.
+The City anticipates the issuance of approximately \$84.72 million in tax supported debt in fiscal year 2026.